trustless-engineering/.github/profile/README.md

-# Don't trust the robots.
+# Financial agency for the decentralized generation.